EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 npm run deploy
 ```
 Then, on github, go into your repo settings->pages and choose `gh-pages` as the branch (and save!).

+## Classes of Note
+- `Orchestrator`: Creates the systems that manage everything.
+This is the interface that lets you switch scenes or interact directly with the renderer.
+- `AssetLoader`: Loads your assets asynchronously.
+Maintains them in an array, so you can reuse them in any scenes.
+- `M4Scene`: Acts as the basic building block for your custom scenes.
+An `M4Scene` is an instance of a `Three.Scene` with added behavior.
+M4Scenes come with lights and a camera by default.
+Extend this with your own scenes.
+- `M4Prefab`: The basic building block for any scene object.
+Has a `tick` method which will be called every frame if `isAnimatable` is set to true on the prefab. `Tick()` receives a float value `deltaTime` which indicates how much time passed between frames.
+We don't have a fixedUpdate equivalent.

 ## FAQ
 #### How do I add M4NG0 to an existing project?